 Our investment rating reflects a forward-looking opinion aimed to help investors identify funds or investment opportunities that are among “best in class”.
 The analysis seeks to form a view on the consistency of the fund’s performance within the peer/style groups and also seeks to form a holistic view on the ability of the fund manager to produce superior performance amongst its peers in the near term.
-The rating of the fund is intended to give an investor a guide as to the appropriateness of an investment in a fund within the context of a diversified portfolio and with due regard to the medium term consensus view of the asset class to which the product is benchmarked.
+The rating of the fund by our investment advisory is intended to give an investor a guide as to the appropriateness of an investment in a fund within the context of a diversified portfolio and with due regard to the medium term consensus view of the asset class to which the product is benchmarked.

 Investment Rating Scale – Managed Funds, ETFs, SMAs, Insurance Bonds.